 - Each affinity group has an appointed senior leader sponsor, who is not a member of that demographic group.
 The sponsors are charged with understanding key issues the group members face and advocating for necessary change.
 Gary Holtzer, a partner in the Restructuring Department, is the Management Committee Sponsor for AsianAttorneys@Weil.

 In 2019, the AsianAttorneys@Weil Affinity Group gathered in Brooklyn, New York for a day and a half of networking, community building, and professional development.
 Conference highlights included an alumni networking reception at 1 Hotel Brooklyn Bridge with programs such as a Career Paths Panel featuring Weil alumni from Credit Suisse, Synchrony, Hudson’s Bay Company, Culturupt and the Brooklyn District Attorney’s Office.
 It also included a Fireside chat with Pulitzer Prize winning journalist Sheryl WuDunn, workshops with Cara Hale Alter focused on executive presence and communication as well as business development workshops with Management Committee Sponsor Gary Holtzer.

 Client & Alumni Development

-Weil requires all attorneys and administrative staff across the U.S. to complete a two hour Annual Mandatory Diversity Training modeled on the ethics CLE requirement.
+Since 2011,Weil requires all attorneys and administrative staff across the U.S. to complete a two hour Annual Mandatory Diversity Training modeled on the ethics CLE requirement.
 In 2021 the US training featured Hollaback! that delivered programming on how to promote antiracist behaviors in the workplace.

 The Firm sponsors and actively participates in internship opportunities such as the Dallas Judicial Intern Opportunity Program, the Sponsors for Educational Opportunity Program (SEO) and Summer Search.
 Weil's New York Office has provided nearly 100 summer internships to high school and college students from community based organizations since 2013.